emacsmirror/pubmed/README.md

 - <kbd>RET</kbd>: Show the current entry.
 - <kbd>f</kbd>: Get the free, maybe not legal, full text PDF of the current entry.
-- <kbd>g</kbd>: Get the free, legal, full text PDF of the current entry.
+- <kbd>g</kbd>: Try to fetch the fulltext PDF of the current entry.
 - <kbd>m</kbd>: Mark the current entry.
 - <kbd>n</kbd>: Show the next entry.
 - <kbd>p</kbd>: Show the previous entry.